 - When excellent tenants ask for a lower increase, don’t ignore the requests.
 A new tenant may cost you more in damages than having a good tenant that pays slightly less than the others.

 You can see it’s all about the best long term solutions.

-If you every need help as a landlord you can always call our FREE landlord advice helpline.
+If you ever need help as a landlord you can always use our FREE landlord advice.
 Qualified lawyers can give specialist advice to help you with anything from tenant disputes to arrear and debt collection.